 Belarus has a lot of public organizations.
 They unite people having common interests or professions.
 At present there are over 2,400 public organizations in Belarus.

 The largest public association is the Federation of Trade Unions of Belarus.
 It is a nationwide voluntary independent association of trade unions which unites over 4 million people.

 Another influential organization is the national public association Belaya Rus.
 It comprises six oblast organizations as well as grassroots organizations in cities and towns.
 Belaya Rus has over 132,000 members.
 The total number of grassroots organizations is 7,175.

 There are about 400 charities in Belarus.
 The most notable is the Belarusian Charity and Health Foundation which is a member of the International Charity and Health Foundation and the European Union of Charity Societies.

-Veterans associations and ecological organizations take an active part in the social life of Belarus.
-There are over 100 organizations of national minorities.
+Associations of veterans and ecological organizations take an active part in the social life of Belarus.
+There are over 100 organizations of national minorities in the country.

 The activity of Belarusian political parties, public organizations and trade unions is regulated by the laws of the Republic of Belarus “Concerning political parties”, “Concerning public associations”, and “Concerning trade unions”.

 The modern Belarusian political system uses democratic institutions like referendums, elections, and All-Belarus people’s congresses.
 These forms of activity are formalized by the Constitution of the Republic of Belarus.

 Belarus sticks a welfare state model.
 All people are guaranteed high-quality and free healthcare services and education.